wjohnson000/wlj-place-test/src/main/java/std/wlj/ws/httpclient/README.md

 ### Response Class

 The "WebResponse" class is a simple POJO that manages four basic values that could be of interest to a client calling a HTTP method.
-The class was created because no single value would suffice for every case:
+The class was created because no single return value would suffice for every case:

 * Return status (int)
 * Response body (String)